 This Girl Can is a celebration of the active women who are doing their thing no matter how they do it, how they look or even how sweaty they get.

 It’s a national campaign developed by Sport England and a wide range of partnership organisations, to inspire more women and girls to wiggle, jiggle, move and prove that judgement is a barrier that can be overcome.

-There are plenty of examples of women making a difference to themselves or others by getting into sport across Surey.
+There are plenty of examples of women making a difference to themselves or others by getting into sport across Surrey.
 Read about just some of them here, and take inspiration from their stories:

-Kym made the move from inactive desk jockey in 2016 to vowing to undertake a 10km run for every month in 2017.
+Kym made the move from inactive desk jockey to vowing to undertake a 10km run every month.

 Audrey excelled at a new sport which got her out and dong gentle exercise, at the young age of 92.

 Coach for Surrey Smashers badminton.
 Hayley Adcock, tells us what inspires her to help others

 Want to get some ideas?